Uromastyx aegyptia

 Uromastyx aegyptia is a species of lizard in the family Agamidae.
-The species is endemic to North Africa and the Middle East.
+The species is native to North Africa and the Middle East.

 Common names

 Common names for U. aegyptia include Egyptian mastigure, Egyptian spiny-tailed lizard, and, when referring to the subspecies Uromastyx aegyptia leptieni (see below), Leptien's mastigure.

 Description

-U. aegyptia is one of the largest members of the genus, with average lengths of 76 cm for males.
+U. aegyptia is one of the largest members of its genus, with an average total length (including tail) of 76 cm for males.

 Geographic range and conservation status

 U. aegyptia can be found in Egypt east of the Nile, Israel, Syria, Jordan, the Arabian Peninsula, Iraq, and Iran.
 It has a patchy distribution and is rare in most parts of its range.
 It is believed to be in decline because of habitat loss and over-harvesting.

 Subspecies

 Three subspecies are recognized as being valid, including the nominotypical subspecies.